IMELLLA/API_Workshop/LabGuide100.md

     **$ cd APIGateway --> mkdir downloads --> mkdir install**

-- Upload the API Gateway Zip file you just downloaded to the FileZilla (Make sure you unzipped it in the specified location during step 2 of the wizard).

-  ***Important: Replace the gateway-props.json file that is at the root of the just unzipped API gateway by the one that you just downloaded as a product of the Wizard.**

 - If not already done, install Oracle certified JDK 1.8+ and set JAVA_HOME.

   -- Download the JDK file.
 Copy the file to the OL instance (use FileZilla) in the folder **/home/opc/java**